-- 7.1 Subfertility treatment will not normally be provided where this is the result of a sterilisation procedure in either partner. - 7.2 The surgical reversal of either male or female sterilisation will not normally be funded. - 7.3 Where subfertility remains after a reversal of sterilisation, treatment will not normally be funded.
+7.1 Subfertility treatment will not be provided where this is the result of a sterilisation procedure in either partner.

+- 7.2 The surgical reversal of either male or female sterilisation will not be funded. - 7.3 Where subfertility remains after a reversal of sterilisation, treatment will not be funded.

-8. Female Body Mass Index (BMI)
+8. Female and Male Body Mass Index (BMI)

-Women will be required to achieve a BMI of 19-29.9 before subfertility treatment begins.
+8.1 Women will be required to achieve a BMI of 19 - 29.9 before subfertility treatment begins.
 Women outside this range can still undergo investigations, but subfertility treatment will not commence until their BMI is within this range.

-9. Smoking
+9. Female and Male Smoking Status

-9.1 Patients should be confirmed non-smokers in order to access any subfertility treatment and must continue to be non-smoking throughout treatment.
+- 9.1 Male and female partners should be confirmed non-smokers in order to access any subfertility treatment and must continue to be non-smoking throughout treatment.
 Providers should seek evidence from referrers and confirmation from patients.
-Providers should also include this undertaking on the consent form and ask patients to acknowledge that smoking could result in cessation of treatment.
+Providers should also include this undertaking on the consent form and ask patients to acknowledge that smoking could result in cessation of treatment. - 9.2 It is preferable that couples are not using any nicotine products but if nicotine replacement therapy or e-cigarettes are being used by either person in the couple, this would not exclude fertility treatment.

-10. Drugs & Alcohol
+10. Female and Male Drugs & Alcohol intake

-10.1 Patients will be asked to give an assurance that their alcohol intake is within Department of Health guidelines and they are not using recreational drugs.
+10.1 Male and female partners will be asked to give an assurance that their alcohol intake is within Department of Health guidelines and they are not using recreational drugs.
 Any evidence to the contrary will result in the cessation of treatment.